-Case 2: Amita is ranked 80^{th} in Physics, 15^{th} in Biology and 4^{th} in Astronomy.
+Case 2: Amita is ranked 80th in Physics, 15th in Biology and 4th in Astronomy.
 She is unlikely to be selected for Physics OCSC because her rank is too low to be upgraded to less than 35.
 She will now be selected in Biology OCSC, and not for Astronomy.
 She will receive a certificate of merit in Biology and Astronomy.

-Case 3: Amita is ranked 37^{th} in Physics, 15^{th} in Biology and 4^{th} in Astronomy.
+Case 3: Amita is ranked 37th in Physics, 15th in Biology and 4th in Astronomy.
 She is initially not eligible for Physics, but has qualified for Biology and Astronomy.
 However, it so happens that two students ranked above her in Physics get selected in some other subject based on their preferences.
-Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics, and not in Biology or Astronomy.
+Since their names are now removed from the Physics list, Amita's rank goes up to 35, and she becomes eligible for Physics which is her first preference.
+Therefore she gets selected in Physics, and not in Biology or Astronomy.
 She will receive a certificate of merit in all three subjects.